-Head Coverage.
-Support is an absolute number.
+This rule is obviously unpromising, because it postulates a birth place for y, which is not a person.
+The rule is not yet closed (x and z appear only once).
+Yet, it has support 0.
+Thus, it can be pruned away and does not need further refinement.
+Head coverage Support is an absolute number.
 This means that a user defining thresholds on support has to know the absolute size of the KB to give meaningful values.
 Moreover, if the support threshold is higher than the size of some relation, this relation will be disregarded as head relation for rule mining.
-To avoid this, we propose a proportional version of support.
-A naive way would be to use the absolute number of support (as defined in the previous paragraph) over the size of the KB.
+To avoid this, we propose a proportional version of support (as defined in the previous paragraph) over the size of the KB.
 This definition, however, does not solve the problem for small relations.
 Therefore, we propose to use the notion of head coverage:

-$$hc(\overrightarrow{B} \Rightarrow r(x,y)) := \frac{supp(\overrightarrow{B} \Rightarrow r(x,y))}{size(r)}$$ with size(r) := #(x',y') : r(x',y') denoting the number of facts in relation r.
+$$hc(\overrightarrow{B} \Rightarrow r(x, y)) := \frac{supp(\overrightarrow{B} \Rightarrow r(x, y))}{size(r)}$$ with size(r) := #(x', y') : r(x', y') denoting the number of facts in relation r.
 Head coverage quantifies the ratio of the known true facts that are implied by the rule.
 For the example presented in Table 1, hc(R) = 1/2.

-4 Confidence Measures
+4 Confidence measures

 The support of a rule quantifies the number of known correct predictions of the rule.
 However, it does not take into account the false predictions of the rule.
-Following [16], we will now describe measures that judge the quality of a rule.
+Following [17], we will now describe measures that judge the quality of a rule.
 We first describe the challenges in defining such a measure in our setting and discuss the most common way to measure the rule quality, which we call the standard confidence.
 Then, we introduce our own measure: the confidence under the assumption of partial completeness.